Adelphi University: Adelphi College

 In 1893, Charles Herbert Levermore was appointed as the head of Adelphi Academy.
 Seeking to establish a liberal arts college for the City of Brooklyn, Levermore received a charter from the Board of Regents of the State of New York, officially establishing Adelphi College on June 24, 1896.
 The college received its charter through the efforts of Timothy Woodruff, former Lieutenant Governor of New York and future first president of the board of trustees.
 Adelphi was one of the first coeducational institutions to receive a charter from the State of New York.
-At the time of its foundation, the college numbered only 57 students and 16 instructors.
+At the time of its foundation, the college numbered 57 students and 16 instructors.
 The Adelphi Academy continued to exist as a separate but nonetheless connected entity to the college.
 The new college was located in a building behind the Adelphi Academy, on the corner of St. James's Place and Clifton Place, in Brooklyn.
 The building that originally housed Adelphi is now used by Pratt Institute for their School of Architecture.

 In 1912, Adelphi became a women's college.
 In 1922, the school raised over one million dollars to expand the overcrowded facilities in Brooklyn.
 In 1925, Adelphi College severed its ties with the Adelphi Academy, the latter closing in 1930.
 In 1929, the college moved from its founding location in Brooklyn to the current location of its main campus in Garden City, New York.
 The original "academy" continues to function as a P–12 school in Brooklyn.
 The original three buildings of the Garden City campus, Levermore Hall, Blodgett Hall and Woodruff Hall, were designed by McKim, Mead and White.

 In 1938, the Dance Program was founded by Ruth St. Denis.
 In 1943, the School of Nursing was established.
 First Lady Eleanor Roosevelt presided over the opening of two federally funded residence halls on campus, in a speech entitled "The Challenge of Nursing for Young Women Today."

 In 1946, after World War II ended, Adelphi reverted to a coeducational college.